IBM/acme-freight/OW-NAPI-README.md

 <img src="docs/run-stage.png" alt="Run stage" width="300">

-With just those few clicks, the Acme Freight application is now accessing secured OpenWhisk actions!
-Here are some of the advantages to securing our OpenWhisk actions:
+With just those few clicks, the Acme Freight application is now accessing secured Cloud Function actions!
+Here are some of the advantages to securing our Cloud Function actions:
-- Set a safe rate-limit setting to protect your application (and your credit card) from malicious spamming against your OpenWhisk actions.
+- Set a safe rate-limit setting to protect your application (and your credit card) from malicious spamming against your Cloud Function actions.
-- Reveal your OpenWhisk endpoints to other consumer applications, not just Acme Freight.
+- Reveal your Cloud Function endpoints to other consumer applications, not just Acme Freight.
 By creating API keys for each application that needs access to these APIs, you can individually track and manage consumers and even revoke access if ever necessary.
 - Utilize the analytics view to see how often your APIs are being called and how long they take to fulfill.
 This enables you to track down latency issues as they arise.